zywulucky/Sampling-via-CNARW/README.md

 fileProcess.h: Taking the graph dataset as input, and storage them in data structue.

 comptAvgSimlar.cpp: Compute the average node pair similarity of corresponding graph, and output the result, which is used as the background truth.

+generateAge.cpp: Generate the age of each user according to the specified distribution.
+Note that, readers need to manually set distribution.

+generateInterest.cpp: Compute the proportion of users of different age groups of the same product